Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Quality of Life:
 - The projects of the Astronomer can now be automated.

+Changes:
+- The military medical project now gets progress from humanities focused universities as well.

 Fixes:
 - Fixed the character treatment alert.
 - Fixed wrong Mountaineering Variables in the GUI and for the Mountaineering ranking.